CampaignChain/campaignchain-docs/ce/developer/book/contribute.rst

 GitHub
 ------

-We use `GitHub`_ to develop the CampaignChain Open Edition.
+We use `GitHub`_ to develop the CampaignChain Community Edition.
 It allows us to collaborate with developers world-wide.

 Please follow these guidelines: